wuzhengy/TAU/Communication over DHT.md

 TAU data is permanently stored in the distributed dag, which is spread among many different phones and has noting to do with DHT.
 DHT is an access and cache layer to operate DDAG data for blockchain and messenger to use.
 DHT temporarily load portion of dag data into cache for app to use and also serve as communication laywer among peers collectively storing DDAG.

-### Mutable
+## Mutable
-In the salt, we put friend pk_id, chainID, channel name, time slot(the valid time window for the message) and other protocol information.
+In the salt, we put friend pk_id, chainID, channel name, time slot(the valid time window for the message) and other protocol information to form up mutable data item key, on which we will build many commication protocol support blockchain and chat.
 ### Mutable items format in chat
 After B scanned A's QR code(public key), B start to post mutable items(gossip or other type) to A, then expect read from A's response, given A has B's QR code scanned into A's peer list as well.
 1. gossip: see later discussion